artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab3/README.md

 csrrs t1, 0x7F9, t2
 ```

+## Exercise 3
+Download the following project: [C-Assembly_Filter](https://drive.google.com/file/d/1tjkmxy05dDP707fF0TR4bMYCx_8zYlSa/view?usp=sharing).
+It includes the program from Exercise 2, both in C and in RISC-V assembly language.

+Place a breakpoint at line 29 of file Test.c and execute the program on the board or in the RVfpga-Whisper simulator.
+Compare the results obtained by the C program and its translation to RISC-V assembly.

+You can visualize the values of the Salida array in the Variables window for the program in C, and in the Memory window (address 0xf0040000) for the program in assembly.

-- Reorder the code of the loop_k loop to improve performance, and calculate the CPI with all features enabled (keep the two instructions as in the previous item).
+Reorder the code of the loop_k loop to improve performance, and calculate the CPI with all features enabled (keep the two instructions as in the previous item).
 Explain the reason for the improvement achieved by the reordering of the code, focusing on the reduction of the impact of the data/structural/control hazards.